examples package: Date parsing

-examples package also includes a couple of services that demonstrate how to create
+examples package includes services that demonstrate how to create

-object.
-As you will see in these Gloop examples, the process is as easy as mapping the source
+java.util.Date object.
+As you will see in these Gloop examples, the process is as easy as

-GloopDate object either by a map line or through a
+GloopDate object by either using a map line or a

 Please see the following articles for more information: